Safeguarding Healthcare for All New Yorkers

 The New York State of Health Marketplace can help you shop for and enroll in health insurance.
 You can use the Exchange to compare options and prices offered through the Exchange, calculate costs and enroll in coverage online, in person, over the phone or by mail.
 You may also qualify to receive federal tax credits to help pay for insurance offered through the Exchange.

 If your insurer or HMO denies health care services as not medically necessary, experimental/investigational or out-of-network, you have the right to appeal to the Department of Financial Services.
 This appeal is known as an external appeal.
 Health care providers also have the right to an external appeal when health care services are denied (concurrently or retrospectively).
 Learn how to file an External Appeal.
+Search and review prior external appeal decisions using our External Appeals Database.

 Child Health Plus